qidi-community/Plus4-Wiki/content/chamber-temperature-manager/README.md

 - It turns off the exhaust fan is the chamber is below the target temperature
 - If the chamber is above 70C, then it turns on the exhaust fan full blast, to prevent overheating (or try to)
-- If the chamber is a little warmer than the target then it slowly ramps the exhaust fan speed
+- If the chamber is more than 3C warmer than the target then it slowly ramps the exhaust fan speed

 For example:

-- If the chamber temperature is More than 5C above the target, then the exhaust fan is set to 100%
+- If the chamber temperature is more than 8C above the target, then the exhaust fan is set to 100%
-- If the chamber temperature is 1C above the target, the exhaust fan is at 20%
+- If the chamber temperature is 4C above the target, the exhaust fan is at 20%.
+At 5C above, the fan is set 40%, and so on.